srpattison/AmsterdamBlockchainWeek/events/b_artb-ar/README.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   -
-    Everyday from 18h to 20h drinks will be served at the Meet Berlage lobby to leave work behind and get ready for the cultural vibe of the Amsterdam nightlife.
-  -
-    In the b.Art Bar artists exploring the power of NFT’s are taken into the light of the Ethereum community.
-Artworks are being displayed, DJ’s fill the bar with eminent vibes while performance artists also take the floor.
-Have a beer and enjoy!
+    During Devconnect the Blockdam Community hosts the b.Art Bar.
+Share drinks and some laughs at the the end of an exhausting working day.
+Our community is also available if you are looking for ideas to enjoy the Amsterdam culture and nightlife.
+Drop in and enjoy!

 # The date should be in the format year-month-day (ISO 8601).